kscanne/caighdean/INSTALL.md

 half to load the language models.
 On a MacBook Pro with 8GB RAM it takes about 12 minutes.
-Once the models are loaded the actual standardization process is pretty fast; about X words per minute on the Linux server.
+Once the models are loaded the actual standardization process is pretty fast; better than 200K words per minute on the Linux server.

 Almost everything you need to run the standardizer is contained in this github repository.
 I recommend strongly that you access the code